mysociety/fixmystreet/how-it-works.md

       succeed.
 There will be
       <a href="{{ site.baseurl }}running/admin_manual">user support</a>
-      to do, marketing and press to handle, liaison with the authorities you're sending the reports to, and perhaps even integration (because email is the easiest, but not necessarily the best, way to send those reports).
+      to do, marketing and press to handle, liaison with the authorities you're sending the reports to, and perhaps even
+      <a href="{{ site.baseurl }}customising/integration">integration</a>
+      (because email is the easiest, but not necessarily the best, way to send those reports).
     </p>
   </dd>
 </dl>